hudsonmiears/hudsonmiears.github.io/index.md

 layout: page
 guid: http://hudsonmiears.com/?page_id=19
 ---
-I'm a Unity programmer, and I've been working with Unity for almost three years now.
+I'm a gameplay programmer, and I've been working with Unity for more than three years now.
 It's been a thrilling journey self-teaching the art of game development.

 On this website you'll find a blog with dev logs and a couple of posts about game design.
 You can find a neat collection of my projects on my [portfolio](/portfolio/).